matthiaskrgr/icemaker/README.md

 * check if a file compiles stably with incremental compilation
 * build and run a file under miri
 * run clippy or rustc on a file and find out if (and which) lint does not apply successfully (causes compiler errors)
+* find rustc diagnostics that change the file but do not managed to actually fix the broken code

 Requirements:
  * by default, we build with the "ci" feature disabled and require "systemd-run" to limit memory and runtime duration of a process